darthrellimnad/evergreen-functional-fe-web-app/README.md

 Many coders (including plenty of dyslexic, autistic, adhd, disabled and/or mathematical coders) prefer functional and/or UI programming, but industry has tended to favor Object Oriented design while minimizing the importance of human experience.

 If you want it, grit your teeth and learn it.
-Accessible web application development is challenging, but it is rewarding work that can help anyone and everyone on the web.
+Accessible FE web application development is challenging, but it is rewarding work that can help anyone and everyone on the web.

 This book should be accessible for many: https://github.com/MostlyAdequate/mostly-adequate-guide

 ...and if you just need a simple website or webpage, just use HTML/CSS and as little JS as possible!
+A design system, pattern library, and a11y testing will be helpful regardless.

 ## Contributors
 Too many to name... you know who you are.
 Thank you all ❤️